benjamin051000/Obsidian-F22/Verification/Intro to Formal Reasoning.md

 - Non-logical symbols: Functions and predicates
 	- Also includes: math operators (equality and inequality, +-\*/), array indexing, pointers, bitwise operators, etc.

+# Assignment
+Sort of like variable assignment

+- Full assignment: All variables have been assigned
+- Partial assignment: Otherwise

+$$\models$$
+## Satisfiability
+A formula is **satisfiable** if there exists an assignment of its variables under which the formula evaluates to TRUE.

+Otherwise, it's a **contradiction.**

+A formula is **valid** (aka **tautology**) if it evaluates to TRUE under all assignments.
+- Denoted by: " $\models \phi$"

+# The Decision Problem
+Decision problem for a formula is to determine whether it is valid

+Properties:
+- Soundness: When decision procedure returns "valid", it is valid
+- Completeness: Always terminates and it returns "valid" when it is valid

+A theory is decidable if there is a decision procedure for it.

+Further reading: Decision Procedures, An Algorithmic View by Daniel Kroening and Ofer Strichman, Springer, 2010